alex-r-bigelow/wrangling-survey/surveyDesignDocument.md

    B) This transformation would be likely to lose data
 3. With the software tools* that you are already comfortable using, how easy / hard would it be for you to perform this transformation? (likert)
 4. Which software tools*, if any, would be most useful to perform this transformation (comma separated list)?
-5. Are there any analysis questions* that this dataset could answer, that the original one couldn't?
+5. Are there any analysis questions* that you feel either
 6. What do you wish was easier about transforming data?

 # Repeating (for really engaged users)